voostindie/markdown-curator/README.md

 #### `projectlead`

 This query is a specialization of the `projectlist` query: it selects only those projects with a specific project lead.
 The selected lead defaults to the document the query is used in.
 In other words: stick this query in the document that represents one of your co-workers, and you'll instantly get an overview of projects they're in the lead for; no further configuration needed.

+## Reminders

+- The system is fully event-driven.
+Every incoming change — a folder is created, a document is updated, and so on — is an event.
+When building change processors, take the mindset of changing any internal state one change at a time.
+Always.
+(At application startup the curator generates an event per document and folder in the vault.)
+- Subscribing to `Folder` events is hardly ever needed.
+When a `Folder` is created or deleted, this also triggers events for every folder and document inside it.
+- Always define a Java interface with the API that queries need — read-only access only — and then implement this interface in a change processor.
+This acts as a clean separation of the two phases in the system.
+- When implementing a change processor, consider also implementing the `MeasurementTracker` interface.
+All base classes already do this; all you need to do is register your implementation in the corresponding Dagger module.
+- Remember to implement the `isImpactedBy` method in your queries to inspect the changelog.

 ## FAQ